 Iyengar conducted a series of studies about the psychological factors in decision-making.
 The best part about the results of the studies is that you can use the information in your marketing and sales efforts right away.

-- People like to feel they are unique and not “just like everyone else.”
+- Customers like to feel they are unique and not “just like everyone else.”
 This, of course, isn’t true: as human beings, we’re more alike in our buying behavior than we realize.
 However, customers want to appear as if they each, individually, make unique buying decisions different from their peers.
 For instance, if two people would normally choose the same meal at a restaurant, studies show that when one person gives her order, the second person will change her order so that she doesn’t appear to be a copycat.
 If everyone at the Apple store is buying a white iPhone, all of a sudden people will begin to buy black iPhones.
 But when customers choose this way, they are less satisfied with their choice.
 This is more apparent at in-person events than in situations like online shopping (where you can’t see the other person and can’t be judged by the other person).
 Takeaway: In face-to-face contact with your customers and colleagues, how they perceive their individual identity matters.
 Don’t tell them they’re “just like every one of my customers.”

-- People do take marketing puffery seriously, even though logically they shouldn’t.
+- Customers do take copywriting puffery seriously, even though logically they shouldn’t.
 They’ll buy bottled water that they know, intellectually, comes from municipal tap water that’s been created via reverse osmosis.
 They buy into claims that the water is especially refreshing (all water is refreshing) or that it’s bottled at the source (in this case, the “source” is municipal water) or that it’s “expertly designed water” (does it need any further design than the original H2O formula we’ve been using for so long??
 Apparently, yes.).
 That’s why Dasani’s website focuses not on the water, but on the bottle the water comes in: 30% plant material, 100% recyclable.
 Takeaway: Even though the customer intellectually knows not to fall for marketing copy, they still do.
 They want the experience that buying and using the product will bring.
 You, as the marketer, get to define that experience for them through your copywriting and your branding efforts.

-- Even a small amount of choice brings a sense of well-being.
+- Even a small amount of choice brings a sense of well-being to customers.
 Several studies showed that when participants were given a choice versus being told what to do, those who were given a choice (even the smallest, simplest of choices, like which night to watch a movie), made people feel better about the situation.
 Takeaway: In your marketing, where can you give them choices instead of only one option?

 - If you have to give them options, help them to choose from among the options.
 Help them to figure out the best way of sorting, comparing and eliminating options.
-Takeaway: Create a chart about which program they should purchase (from among several), or an article about the pros and cons of different products will help them and increase customer loyalty.
+Takeaway: Create a chart about which program they should purchase (from among several), or an article about the pros and cons of different products that will help them and increase customer loyalty.
 Organize their choices for them.